abilian/abilian-developer-guide/design-architecture.rst

 (Source: `Domain-driven design on Wikipedia <http://en.wikipedia.org/wiki/Domain-driven_design>`_).

-These are very general (and important) principles, which we will develop in future version of this guide.
+These are very general (and important) principles, which we will develop in future versions of this guide.

-There are also important and useful principles on how to achitect and design you application.
+There are also important and useful principles on how to architect and design your application.
 See below for some patterns.

 Tactical patterns